 How does EMDR work, and who is it for?

 One of the difficulties that comes with healing from traumatic experiences is the natural dissociation that stops the other parts of the brain from easily connecting to the content.

 The EMDR process works with safety and bilateral stimulation to allow the brain to reprocess the trauma and reorient meanings that were created at the time of the trauma that may be currently causing you difficulties in other areas of your life.
-It works with acute trauma such as car accidents, sexual assault, attacks, natural disasters, witnessing horrific images, and surgical issues.
-It also can be helpful in reprocessing meanings created in early childhood experiences.
+EMDR therapy helps children and adults of all ages.
+Therapists use EMDR therapy to address a wide range of challenges.
+It works with trauma such as anxiety, panic attacks, phobias, chronic illness and medical issues, depression and bipolar issues, dissociative disorders, eating disorders, grief and loss, pain, performance anxiety, personality disorders, sexual assaults, sleep disturbances, substance abuse and addiction, violence and abuse, and PTSD.
+It can also be extremely helpful in reprocessing meanings created in early childhood experiences.

 We have therapists who are ready to help you discover a better relationship with yourself and with others, and we offer free consultations so that you can get a better feel before you commit.